Lesson 3: Managing significant karst features

 Learning objectives

-The significance of karst features is conducted during a karst field assessment.
+The significance of karst features, both surface and subsurface, is determined during a karst field assessment.

-Criteria for determining the significance of surface karst features:
+The criteria for determining the significance of a surface karst feature include:

 • Dimensional characteristics